Hero Image

 Usage Guidelines

-Southern’s Digital Event Sign is located on the lawn across from Fleming Plaza and is managed by Marketing and University Relations.
+Southern’s Digital Event Sign is located on the lawn near the duck pond and is managed by Marketing and University Relations.
 Requests to have university event content appear on the sign should be made within at least two weeks of the event (more to accommodate longer advertising time).

 • No more than 3-5 different events will rotate at one time.

-• Priority will be given to events focused on the general public (e.g. Wellness Summit, gallery or exhibit openings, lectures open to public, etc.) rather than events focused toward students and/or employees (e.g. Vespers, SA parties and banquets, Studio 4109, BRIDGE Luncheon, etc.).
+• Priority will be given to events focused on the general public (e.g. Wellness Summit, gallery or exhibit openings, lectures open to public, etc.) rather than events focused toward students and/or employees (e.g. Vespers, SA parties and banquets, intramurals research day, etc.).

-• A point system will be utilized on our website which will help MUR with prioritizing requests.
-Factors such as the intended audience; venue reserved; type of message; amount of attendees expected will be considered in the prioritization.
+• The intended audience; venue reserved; type of message; and total attendees expected will be considered in prioritizing the messages displayed.

-• Minimum and maximum amount of time for message to be on display will be at the discretion of Marketing and University Relations and determined based on the number of points received for the request; other types of messages vying for space; and amount of time given to prepare content for display.
+• Minimum and maximum amount of time for the message to be on display will be at the discretion of Marketing and University Relations and determined types of messages vying for space and amount of time given to prepare content for display.

-• Default message when event content may be minimal (e.g. weekends, summer, and holidays) will be to display a general “welcome to campus” or “thank you for visiting campus” message.
+• The default message when event content may be minimal (e.g. weekends, summer, and holidays) will be to display a general “welcome to campus” or “thank you for visiting campus” message.

 • What will not be permitted: